Chege-jr0/Price-Scraper-Currency-Conversion/README.md

-# Price Scraper + Currency Converter
+# Product Price Scraper + Currency Converter
 A Python project that scrapes book prices from books.toscrape.com It scrapes off the title an price in a different currency.
 The data is saved to a json.